Stefan2git/ProgrammingExercises/README.md

 # Programming Exercises

-The goal of this repository is to track my programming progress and serve as a reminder to keep learning and improving.
+The goal of this repository is to track my programming progress and to serve as a reminder to keep learning and improving.